slamice/wri/fiction/hipsters/first-draft/ch15 -  Renee out, all night.md

 "Not mantal.
 Anyone can."

 "Absolutely anyone, I agree.
 High fives and all.
 She's gone.
 A waste of time flushed.
 I wasted so much time Selina.
 Just in general.
 I can't wait for this tour.
-Tell me we settled everything."

-Selina looked a bit off and worried, but still smiling.
-"Honeslty, they haven't gotten back to me.
-I mean initially it was good, but I haven't heard from their manager in over a week.
-Maybe if we talk to the band.
-I wouldn't get our hopes up Om.
-Our propisition was flimsy.
-We can continue to give it a shot though."
-Her mouth twisted, waiting for my reaction.
 "I'm super happy for you.
 Also this means we'll see you more!"

 Who the we was I'll never know.
 At this point I felt like a painting in Selina's friends lives.
 A painting of brick colors matching the wall it hung on.